yonasBSD/nerdlog/README.md

 ## More details

-[Check out the documentation](./docs/index.md) for more in-depth look at the core concepts, limitations and workarounds, implementation details, etc.
+[Check out the documentation](./docs/index.md) for more in-depth look at the core concepts, limitations and workarounds, implementation details, FAQ, troubleshooting, etc.